-The answer to Native vs Hybrid app development question is subjective.
+The answer to the Native vs Hybrid app development question is subjective.
 If you really require a spectacular app, and both security and user experience are high on the priority list for your app, then you should opt for native mobile app development when building an app from scratch.
 However, if you are fine to go without some native app features like device hardware optimization, then you can build your app in hybrid to save both time and money, with help of hybrid app development company.

 Jermaine Trotman is the co-founder of Nimble AppGenie, a company renowned for its bespoke mobile app development and web development in e-wallet app development and fintech development.

 kulmohan singh at 7:03 am, 26th January 2021 -